lukasn9/BrainRotLang/README.md

 ## 2. Running Code
 You can run the code using a terminal with this command, assuming your file uses the `.brl` file extension:
-`python translator.py <file name without extension>`
+`python translator.py <file name without extension>` If you suspect an error in the `translator` script, you can run `python translator.py <filename> debug` to print the translated `Python` code to console.

 ---